E (2006 film)

-E is a 2006 Indian Tamil-language medical thriller film directed by S. P. Jhananathan.
+E is a 2006 Indian Tamil-language action thriller film directed by S. P. Jhananathan.
 The film stars Jiiva and Nayanthara, while Ashish Vidyarthi, Pasupathy and Karunas played supporting roles.
 The music is composed by director Srikanth Deva.
 The film was released on 21 October 2006.
 The story is loosely based on the 2001 John le Carré novel The Constant Gardener.

 Plot

 Easwaran alias E is an orphan brought up in the musty, teeming slums of Chennai by an old woman.
 For him, money is God.
 He comes across Jothy, a bar dancer who settles down in the same locality.
 After a few encounters, they get acquainted with each other.
 E's simple ways attract Jothy.
 Coming to know of E's past, Jothy tries desperately to correct his ways and set him on the right path.
 Meanwhile, Dr. Ramakrishnan takes up the task of testing a medicine devised by a foreign company, which may come handy in killing people in thousands, especially during times of war.
 Ramakrishnan chooses Jothy's sister, Ayisha, and E's grandmother as specimens for the test.
 He cashes in on the ignorance of the slum dwellers.
 Things take a turn when E rescues Ramakrishnan from a murder bid by Nellai Mani.
 A sequence of events brings Nellai Mani and E together.
 Without knowing Nellai Mani's motive, E hides him in a secret place and decides to hand him over to Ramakrishnan for a huge sum.
 Slowly, E gets attracted by Nellai Mani's good ways.
 Through him, E discovers Ramakrishnan's ulterior motives.
 Nellai Mani, a revolutionary fighting for a cause, tries to bring about a change in E's heart.
 Succeeding in his attempt, Nellai Mani lays down his life, leaving E to complete his task.
 The rest is all about how E puts an end to Ramakrishnan and his evil ways.